chrjabs/scuttle/tacas25/README.md

 ## Benchmarks

-We include all benchmarks we used in our experiments in the artefact, these benchmarks do not all orginate from our work.
+We include all benchmarks we used in our experiments in the artefact, these benchmarks do not all originate from our work.
 We retrieved the instances from the sources described below and converted them to our `.mcnf` instance format.

 The instances are all identified by a hash value, and they are located at